Control of Congress, and verdict on Trump, at stake in U.S. elections

 “How we conduct ourselves in public life is on the ballot,” Obama told Democratic volunteers in suburban Virginia who were working for Senator Tim Kaine and House candidate Jennifer Wexton, who is challenging incumbent Republican Barbara Comstock.

-Reporting by John Whitesides; Additional reporting by Eric Beech and David Alexander in Washington; Editing by Peter Cooney
+Reporting by John Whitesides; Additional reporting by Roberta Rampton, Eric Beech and David Alexander; Editing by Peter Cooney